Collection: Women's Carpincho Leather Gloves

 How do I care for carpincho gloves?

-Carpincho is naturally water-resistant, more so than nappa, so light rain is manageable.
+Carpincho is naturally water-repellent, more so than nappa, so light rain is manageable.
 Avoid prolonged soaking.
 Blot dry with a soft cloth if wet, air-dry at room temperature, condition lightly with leather cream once a season.

 What size should I order?